Complete travel guide to the Maasin River and its famous bent palm tree rope swing on Siargao Island, the Philippines.

 Option 2: Rent a Motorbike (independent)

-For the independent explorers, rent a bike in General Luna for between 250-350 pesos per day.
+For independent explorers, rent a bike in General Luna for between 250-350 pesos per day.
 This is how I explored much of Siargao during my visits.

 Getting to Maasin River Siargao is easy and the roads on this stretch from General Luna are well-maintained, sealed and smooth the whole way.
 The easiest way to get here is to simply plug in the coordinates in the map below, which is accurate.